KaleyraVideo/Video-iOS-SDK-Samples/Basic-Example/README.md

 //Then we start the call client providing the "user alias" of the user selected.
 BandyerSDK.instance().callClient.start("SELECTED USER ID")
 ```
-Yuor class responsible of starting the client has the possibility to become an observer of the [BCXCallClient](https://docs.bandyer.com/Bandyer-iOS-SDK/BandyerSDK/Protocols/BCXCallClient.html) lifecycle, implementing the [BCXCallClientObserver](https://docs.bandyer.com/Bandyer-iOS-SDK/BandyerSDK/Protocols/BCXCallClientObserver.html).
+Your class responsible of starting the client has the possibility to become an observer of the [BCXCallClient](https://docs.bandyer.com/Bandyer-iOS-SDK/BandyerSDK/Protocols/BCXCallClient.html) life cycle, implementing the [BCXCallClientObserver](https://docs.bandyer.com/Bandyer-iOS-SDK/BandyerSDK/Protocols/BCXCallClientObserver.html).
 Once the `callClientDidStart` callback is fired, you can start to interact with our system.

 ### Make a Call